appirio-tech/cs-website-cms/README.md

 Rspec uses VCR to make calls to the CloudSpokes API and caches them (as "casettes") for future tests.
 If you want to make new calls to the API instead of using the cassettes, simply delete the yaml file(s) in the /spec/fixtures/vcr_cassettes directories.

 It's a little difficult to test the API since it's not possible to setup/teardown tests in a Database.com sandbox.
 Therefore, these test may change over time but we'll try and keep them running as successfully as possible.

-## Heroku Deployment

-Edit the config.yml and specify your endpoints and how long the app will cache the api endpoint responses

-Create your app on heroku

-	heroku apps:create <my-app>

-Setup the databases

-	heroku addons:add heroku-postgresql:dev
-	heroku run rake db:version
-	heroku run rake db:migrate --trace
-	heroku run rake db:seed
-	heroku restart

-Deploy to heroku

-	git push heroku master

-You can now use the application

-	heroku open

 ## Technical Specifications